Nissan GT-R Insurance Rates

 Additional Rate Details

-The chart below shows average Nissan GT-R insurance rates for additional coverage and risk scenarios.
+The chart below breaks down estimated Nissan GT-R insurance rates for different risk profiles and scenarios.

-Insurance rates for a Nissan GT-R also range considerably based on the model year and trim level, your driver profile, and physical damage deductibles and liability limits.
+Insurance prices for a Nissan GT-R are also quite variable based on your driving record, the model of your GT-R, and policy deductibles and limits.

-More mature drivers with a clean driving record and high physical damage deductibles may only pay around $1,200 every 12 months on average, or $100 per month, for full coverage.
-Rates are much higher for teenagers, where even without any violations or accidents they can expect to pay in the ballpark of $4,600 a year.
+Older drivers with a clean driving record and high deductibles may pay as low as $1,200 every 12 months on average for full coverage.
+Prices are highest for teenage drivers, where even good drivers can expect to pay upwards of $4,600 a year.
 View Rates by Age

-Your home state also has a big influence on Nissan GT-R insurance rates.
-A middle-age driver might find rates as low as $820 a year in states like Iowa, Maine, and Idaho, or have to pay at least $1,780 on average in New York, Louisiana, and Michigan.
+The state you live in also has a big influence on Nissan GT-R insurance prices.
+A middle-age driver might find prices as low as $960 a year in states like Missouri, New Hampshire, and Vermont, or as much as $1,780 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |